Habit Stacker

 Get a Running Coach

-A running coach will make it easy for you because you don't need to think about how far to run or what your workout will be.
-They will spend time thinking about the details so that you can go and run.
+A running coach will make it easy for you because you don’t need to think about how far to run or what your workout will be.
+They will spend the time thining of the detaisl so that you can just go and run.

 Playout the Consequences of Missing Workouts

-It's easy to do things that do not benefit you in the long run because you don't think about the consequences.
-People start smoking and don't think about their lungs in 30 years.
-No one thinks about what that donut will do to your stomach in enough time.
+The reason that its easy to do things that do not benefit you in the long run is because you don’t think about the consequences.
+People start smoking and don’t think about their lungs in 30 years.
+No one things about what that donut will do to your stomach in enough time.

 Focus On The Parts of Running You Love

-It's easy to point out and think of the crappy parts of running.
+It’s easy to point out and think of the crappy parts of running.
 What is much harder is thinking of the parts about running you love.
-I love how running frees my mind of all of the problems of the world.
+For me personally I love how running just frees my mind of all of the worlds problems.

-If you need motivation, meditate on the things that you love and push away all the things that you don't.
-You need one good reason to get started and not look back.
+If you need motivation, meditate on the things that you love and push away all the thigns that you don’t.
+You just need one good reason to get started and not look back.

 From Motivation to Running Habits

 The goal of all of this is for your running to become more a part of your routine.
 It needs to become an intrinsic motivation that is built into the fabric of who you are.
-The more you run, the less you should need videos and playlists to get you pumped up.
-There is nothing wrong with using these things, but the real motive to run should come from within.
+The more you run the less you should need videos and play lists to get you pumped up.
+There is noting wrong with using these things but the real motive to run should come from within.

 Tips for Building Running Habit